Pitrified/snippet/cursive-writer/src/cursive_writer/gui_spline/README.md

 ### TODO

+* Create the file dialog in the view, send virtual event to notify controller?
+Or inside the controller, ask for the destination.
 * Duplicate glyph
 * The letters are drawn with thickness 10: when joining two glyphs at 90 deg angle with a different thickness, it does not look good.
 Fix it.
 * Control things with keyboard